 You've invested countless hours creating a treasure . . .
 How do you protect your heirloom?

-1. Choose the best quality storage box available for your textiles and quilts.
+1. Choose a quality storage box for your textiles and quilts.

 2. Choose a rolling tube that is SAFE if you don't wish to fold your quilt.

 Many conservators do not like to fold their textiles because of the pressure and distortion that occurs on the folded sections.
 Long-term compression on the inside of the fold creates a setting or creasing of the fabric.
 The outside fibers stretch around the curve of the fold.
 Quilting stitches will be more stressed in the folded areas.
 If you do choose to fold your quilt, take care to refold it periodically along different lines.